mgugger/azure-archlinux-image/README.md

 * The admin user has oath (2fa) with a totp activated and requires username + password + totp for logging in via cockpit
 * It will use quad9 dns with DNS over TLS
 * pacman-auto-update is enabled to regulary update and reboot the machine
-* pacman updates will create btrfs snapshot which can be booted from in the serial console in case an update goes wrong
+* pac-snap / pacman updates will create btrfs snapshots
 * All outgoing traffic must pass through tinyproxy on localhost to enable domain filtering
 * For backup, restic with systemd jobs is preinstalled
 * Azure Agents are removed